tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: additional fixes:
 			- TBD: make inventory description text rare (20%?)
 			- TBD: improve item listings for 'i' and 'x' (use a and an for single items)
+			- TBD: for 'i' and 'x', ensure that protable container contents are listed with port con
 			- TBD: should obj.full_name be de-captialized?
 			- TBD: clean up cleesh static_gbl, clean-up game_static_gbl
 		- TBD: minor features: